Assessing Neurocognition After Cerebrovascular Intervention

 - Alexander A Khalessi, MD

-Dr. Alexander Khalessi specializes in cranial and endovascular neurosurgery.
-Dr. Khalessi graduated Stanford University with departmental honors in public policy and master’s of science training in health services research.
+Alexander A. Khalessi, MD MBA MS, specializes in cranial and endovascular neurosurgery.
+Dr. Khalessi graduated from Stanford University with departmental honors in public policy and a Master of Science degree in health services research.

 - accepting new patients